octimot/StoryToolkitAI/INSTALLATION.md

 ---

-## How to Install directly from GitHub
+## Installing the Non-Standalone version

+### Quick Info before we start

+#### Caution
-If a binary isn't available, before you attempt something silly like actually installing this tool on your machine, please keep in mind that by clicking on the instructions you will see many computer commands which are the main method used by our ancestors to tame their machines.
-Approach them with no fear.
-But do keep in mind that you might end up ruining your computer, destroying the Internet, starting AI apocalypse, losing your job and your only real friend, have children out of wedlock, and/or marry your lost non-identical twin by mistake - not necessarily in that order and highly unlikely because of the commands, but still slightly possible.
+If you want to try to install a non-standalone version, please keep in mind that you might end up ruining your computer, destroying the Internet, starting AI apocalypse, losing your job, and/or marry your lost non-identical twin by mistake - not necessarily in that order and highly unlikely as a result of trying to install this, but still slightly possible.

 Nevertheless, we're not responsible for any of it or anything else that might happen.

-### Quick Info before we start
+In a low-chance worst-case scenario, some stuff might not work at all on your computer, and you'll need pro help to fix them back.

+#### Requirements

-Our installations are on MacOS 12.6 running on M1 and Windows 10 machines in our editing room, but the scripts should run fine on other CPUs and GPUs.
+Our installations are on MacOS 12.6+ running on M1 and Windows 10 machines in our editing room, but the scripts should run fine on other CPUs and GPUs.
 For both production and development we're currently using Python 3.10.11.

-_Note: The tool worked fine on Python 3.9, but some packages are now optimized for Python 3.10._
+_Note: The tool worked fine on Python 3.9, but some packages are now optimized for Python 3.10.
+Python 3.9 support will no longer be possible in the very near future._

-**The API integration only works on Resolve Studio 18 (not on the free version).**
+**The Resolve API integration only works on Resolve Studio 18 (not on the free version, and certainly not earlier versions).**

-_Note: Unfortunately, only the Studio version of Resolve supports external scripting and Resolve versions earlier than 18 do not support Python 3.6+_

-We recommend running the tool inside a virtual environment like virtualenv.
-This is not required, but it prevents messing up your Python installation.

-_**Important Disclaimer: you need to be comfortable using the Terminal on Mac OS, or the Command Prompt on Windows.
-You should be fine even with little to no experience, but keep in mind that you are installing stuff on your machine and there is a (very) slight chance that you'll affect your Operating System's overall performance or even the performance of your other apps.
-In an unlikely worst-case scenario, some stuff might not work anymore at all and you'll need pro help to fix them back._

 ## Mac OS
 In the Terminal: